AmiraSayedMohamed/ESP_Object_Detection/README.md

 - Open the file in this repo called Test_Camera_With_pthon.py: and paste the code in this file at your pycharm ide

+- if your camera is opened and everything is well now open the file in this rebo called Object detection_Code.py and copy this code and paste it on pycharm << this  is the code for detecting objects